smswithoutborders/SMSWithoutBorders.com/README.md

 The build is minified and the filenames include the hashes.

-## Demo login credentials for Dashboard
+## Accounts Setup

-- Username: admin
+- Signup for a new account

-- password: admin
+- Login with created account details

 ## Built With